josephg99/thesis/README.md

 # Thesis Simulation Repository

 This GitHub repository was created for the thesis I am doing at KTH Royal Institute of Technology.
+The data uploaded here is from the RailSys simulations I have run.

 ## Alternatives (Infrastructure)
 - **Current Infrastructure**